 Ricardo Descalzi del Castillo (Riobamba, September 22, 1912 – Riobamba, November 29, 1990) was an Ecuadorian novelist, historian, playwright, short story writer, translator, literary critic, university professor and medical doctor.
 In 1928, he founded the magazine Surcos with his Mejía National Institute classmates José Alfredo Llerena and Arturo Meneses.
-After graduating from high school in 1932, he published a 100-page novel entitled, “Ghismondo,” with stories about his life as a student.
-He also wrote another novel entitled “Saloya” (1962), a short story book entitled “Los murmullos de Dios” (1959), and the theatrical dramas “Los Caminos Blancos“ (1939), “En el horizonte se alzó la niebla,” (1961), and “El huasipungo de Andrés Chiliquinga” (1981).
+After graduating from high school in 1932, he published “Ghismondo,” a 100-page novel based on his experiences as a student.
+He also wrote the novel “Saloya” (1962), a short story collection “Los murmullos de Dios” (1959), and the stage plays “Los Caminos Blancos” (1939), “En el horizonte se alzó la niebla” (1961), and “El huasipungo de Andrés Chiliquinga” (1981).
 His six-volume “Historia crítica del teatro ecuatoriano” is perhaps his most important work (1968).
-Among his translations is a book entitled Poemas (1969), a French-to-Spanish translation of Jean Poilvet Le Guenn’s poems.
-In 1968 the municipality of Quito awarded him the Tobar Prize.
-He was a member of the House of Ecuadorian Culture and the National Academy of History, and the Bolivarian Society of Quito, where he served as its vice president.
+Among his translations is “Poemas” (1969), a French-to-Spanish translation of poems by Nobel laureate Jean Poilvet Le Guenn.
+The Tobar Prize was bestowed upon him by the municipality of Quito in 1968.
+He was a member of the House of Ecuadorian Culture, the National Academy of History, and the Bolivarian Society of Quito, where he served as its vice president.

 He was the son of Mario Descalzi Vignolo and María Isabel del Castillo Valencia.
 His father died of pneumonia in 1914.

 In 1941 he married Olga Salgado Noboa with whom he had 6 children.